Leo J. Sullivan: Police Commissioner

 In 1957, Furcolo appointed Sullivan to the position of Boston police commissioner.
 During his tenure as commissioner, Sullivan broke up the special service squad, established a juvenile squad, and eliminated 101 positions from the department (which saved the city $550,000 a year).
 He supported consolidation of stations and opposed legislation to return the department under city control.

 In 1961, CBS aired a program called "Biography of a Bookie Joint", which showed police officers entering and exiting Swartz's Key Shop, an illegal gambling parlor.

-Governor John A. Volpe hired James D. St. Clair to prepare removal proceedings against Sullivan.
+After the broadcast, Governor John A. Volpe hired James D. St. Clair to prepare removal proceedings against Sullivan.
 After Sullivan refused to resign, Volpe brought him before the Massachusetts Governor's Council's on charges of splitting renovation and repair contracts, failing to advertise contract bids, engaging in the insurance business while serving as commissioner, and neglecting his duty by not ordering an investigation into the officers who were filmed visiting Swartz's Key Shop.
 Sullivan resigned on March 15, 1962, during the hearings on his removal.